 Where to Stay

-I have written this comprehensive guide on where to stay in Athens which provides a breakdown of all of the different neighbourhoods in the Greek capital and what they have to offer.
+This comprehensive guide on where to stay in Athens provides a breakdown of all of the different neighbourhoods in the Greek capital and what they have to offer.